imrahulpatel/Magento2MegaMenu/README.md

 </code></pre>
 <p>This will enable the extension and installs Megamenu tab with fields under Manage Categories</p>
 <h3>Note:</h3>
-<p>If you find error like</p>
+<p>If you face error like</p>
 <p><tt>Could not find package jnext/megamenu at any version for your minimum-stability (alpha).
 Check the package spelling or your minimum-stability</tt></p>
-<p>To resolve edit your composer.json file located at root of your project by setting "minimum-stability": from "alpha" to "dev"</p>
+<p>To resolve, edit your composer.json file located at root of your project by setting "minimum-stability": from "alpha" to "dev"</p>